wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     </div>
     ```

+    >We aren't making any changes to this file at this point, we are just verifying that the dashboard display simply pulls all the incidents in the model object, and formats them for HTML display.

 1. Run the application via the Debug Tab in Eclipse and check the
    dashboard page at http://localhost:8080/dashboard.

     ![image](./media/image-015.png)

 The cards now represent data returned from our API, replacing the static mockup code.
+You can also click on `Report Outage`, enter the information requested, then come back to the dashboard display to verify that your outage was saved.

 ## Exercise 2: Add a caching layer
-Querying our API is a big step forward, but querying a cache would increase
+Querying our API is a big step forward, but caching the data in memory would increase
-performance and limit the load on our API.
+performance and reduce the load on our API.
 Azure offers a managed (PaaS)
 service called [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/).

 We deployed an instance of Azure Redis Cache in the ARM Template, but